Building a Custom Origam Image From Source

 • Maps port 443 from the container to your host machine

-• Uses the latest Origam server image for Linux
+• Uses the custom ORIGAM server image

 Accessing the Application

 After running the Docker command, wait for the container to start up.
-Once it’s ready, you can access the custom Origam application by opening https://localhost in your web browser.
+Once it’s ready, you can access the custom ORIGAM application by opening https://localhost in your web browser.

 Note: Since we’re using a self-signed certificate, you may see a security warning in your browser.
 This is expected and you can proceed safely for development purposes.